 Drone technology is having a huge impact on the agricultural industry, according to a recent report, the global drone market will grow from $2.8 billion in 2020 to 15.2 billion in 2027.
 Drone use in agriculture is worth an estimated $30 billion and is second only to construction in terms of market value.
 Drones are primarily used in two areas of agriculture, mapping and spraying.
 When it comes to choosing the best drones for agriculture, there are a few factors that will determine which drone is best suitable for an agricultural project.

 For example, for agricultural field mapping, you have the option of either a fixed-wing drone or a multi-copter drone.

-Fixed-wing drones are more expensive, and they are more suitable for mapping large areas of land.
-There are also not as many options for fixed-wing drones when compared to the range of options that are available for multi-copter drones.
+Fixed-wing drones are more expensive and more suitable for mapping large areas of land.
+There are also not as many options for fixed-wing drones compared to the range of options available for multi-copter drones.

 Multi-copter drones are great for mapping smaller areas of land, they also offer greater manoeuvrability and have many other uses other than just mapping.

-For example, with multi-copter drones, users can fly over a field at low altitude and get a quick visual of the crops and see if there are any visible pest or disease problems, which can then be treated promptly.
+For example, with multi-copter drones, users can fly over a field at a low altitude, get a quick visual of the crops, and see if there are any visible pest or disease problems, which can then be treated promptly.

 The other area in which drone technology is slowly gaining ground is in agricultural drone spraying.